dotnet/roslyn/.github/ISSUE_TEMPLATE/analyzer-suggestion.md

 ---
 name: Analyzer suggestion
 about: Suggest a Roslyn analyzer.
-TODO: Add more information on what kind of analyzers for roslyn repo, and what for roslyn-analyzers repo
+TODO - Add more information on what kind of analyzers for roslyn repo, and what for roslyn-analyzers repo
+labels: [Area-IDE, Feature Request]
 ---

 **Brief description:**